 Towards the end of the program, the focus shifts to planning for next steps and discharge.
 Clients attend sessions to help them identify strategies to maintain their gains when they return home.
 The team works with clients on developing a solid discharge plan and connects them with ongoing support upon leaving Bellwood.

-The program also includes 4 anger management workshops (total of 12 hours).
+The program also includes 4 anger management workshops (total of 9 hours).
 This popular component of the program informs clients about the purposes of anger, its triggers, and its warning signs.
-Centred around the concept of balance, these sessions invited clients to live a more centred existence and develop healthier, alternate responses to anger.
+Centred around the concept of balance, these sessions invite clients to live a more centred existence and develop healthier, alternate responses to anger.